 - You must present verification of your training completion or Challenge Test Certificate, plus valid photo identification.

-- Registration is available at the James O. Goodwin Health Center (5051 S. 129th E Ave.) at Food Protection Services.
+- Registration is available at the James O. Goodwin Health Center (5051 S. 129th E Ave.) at the Food Protection Service Program office.

 - Nonrefundable certification fee is $25 cash or credit card; no checks accepted.

-- Tulsa Food Protection Manager’s Certificates expire five years from the date of issuance.
+- Tulsa Food Protection Manager’s Certificates will expire five years from the date of issuance.

 For more information about THD food safety training classes, permits and manager certification, please call 918-595-4300.

-House Bill 1804 went into effect on November 1, 2007.
-As a result, anyone attending a food safety training class or applying for a manager's certificate from the Tulsa Health Department must sign a statement that they are either (1) a United States citizen, or (2) a qualified alien under the federal Immigration & Nationality Act and are lawfully present in the United States.
+State law requires that all license, permit, or certificate applicants verify their immigration status (lawful presence).
+As a result, anyone attending a food handler class or applying for a manager's certificate from the Tulsa Health Department must sign a statement that they are either (1) a United States citizen, or (2) a qualified alien under the federal Immigration & Nationality Act and are lawfully present in the United States.